Commodore 64 Chips

 If your board has socketed chips, a simple way to test the 6526 CIA chips is to swap over U1 and U2 (they're both the same IC).
 If the fault appears to go away or at least changes, you know one CIA is bad.
 If the keyboard and joystick work then you can be fairly sure the CIA in U1 is OK.

-- Used.
-Extracted from a socket - has not been soldered.
+- Extracted from a socket - has not been soldered

-- Tested by playing various games and demos for an hour - all modes worked fine.
+- Tested for 1 hour on various games - all modes OK

 Some typical faults that can occur when the VIC chip is bad include: